tourle/RepData_PeerAssessment1/PA1_template.md

 Yes, comparing a dataset with missing values with a dataset that has imputed values, the values differ.
+Imputing values can create a skew in the data depending on where missing values are and also, if the right method is not used the mean and medians can change.
+It would be better to use a more sophisticated method for imputing missing values.

 # What is the impact of imputing missing data on the estimates of the total daily number of steps?